Sourdface/example-retro-3d/README.md

+# In the Pipes

-Platformer demo in pure JavaScript.
+3D retro platformer game demo in vanilla JavaScript.

 ## How to Play